Nursing (NURS)

 NURS 482 Professional Development III: The Professional Nurse2 Credits

-Exploration of transitioning into professional nursing practice.
-Emphasis on scope of practice, delegation, professional development, and licensure.
-Exploration of health care systems as they relate to quality improvement, patient outcomes, finance, and policy development.
+Exploration of the transition to professional nursing practice.
+Emphasis on licensure related to scope of practice, delegation, professional development, and policy.
+Exploration of health care systems pertaining to quality improvement, patient outcomes, finance, and policy.

 Prerequisites: Admission to the BSN program.